Orbán to host populist VIPs ahead of election

 Already a member?

-It is being organised by the Centre for Fundamental Rights, a pro-government think-tank in Budapest, and the American Conservative Union, a Washington-based conservative lobby group, which has been holding Conservative Political Action Conference (CPAC) meetings around the world since the 1970s.
+It is being organised by the Centre for Fundamental Rights, a pro-government think-tank in Budapest, and the American Conservative Union, a Washington-based political lobby group, which has been holding Conservative Political Action Conference (CPAC) meetings around the world since the 1970s.

-The congress will create a "connection point" for transatlantic conservatives to work together more closely in future, the Centre for Fundamental Rights' director, Miklos Szantho, told Hungary's MIT news agency on Wednesday (26 January).
+The Budapest congress will create a "connection point" for transatlantic conservatives to work together more closely in future, the Centre for Fundamental Rights' director, Miklos Szantho, told Hungary's MIT news agency on Wednesday (26 January).

 Orbán, one week later on 3 April, will also try to see off opposition candidate Péter Márki-Zay in general elections.